danieldiamond/gitlab-analytics/README.md

 ## Guidelines

-For effective development and consistency, general guidelines have been below.
+For effective development and consistency, general guidelines have been added below for reference.

 ### General Guidelines